November 21, 2009

 Watching My Organic Garden Grow

-The month of September is a time that is all about enjoying the fruits of Summers labour.
-Here I would like to share with you the before and after photos of the changes in my garden and a link to an album of close-ups of what I grow..
+The month of September is a time that is all about enjoying the fruits of Summers labor.
+Here I would like to share with you the before and after photos of the changes in my garden.
+I buy no plants or starts.
+Everything I grow is from seed.
+Many are started in the Greenhouse.

 June on the deck is very bare looking but by August the flowers are blooming.